One of the primary challenges marketers face is building quick traction for a new brand.

 Why?
 Because even if you offer helpful, educational or entertaining content, people are less likely to interact with it if it’s coming from a brand — particularly one they don’t know.
 So costs will be high early.

 Ideally, you’d have some sort of built in audience around passionate people for a related subject matter.
 And in that ideal world, you could start sharing your content to this warmed up audience, driving them to your website.

 People may not be eager to interact with a brand’s Facebook page — particularly a brand they don’t know — but you may be surprised by how enthusiastic users are about engaging around a passion.

 Create a Facebook page around a passion relevant to your brand or product.
 If your brand is a new micro brewery, create a “People Who Love Micro Brews” page — or something less corny.
 The main point is that it’s very general and is not connected to a single brand.

-If you break down the “microbrewery” interest within Audience Insights, you’ll get the following list of relevant page likes:
+If you break down the “microbrewery” interest within Audience Insights is a tool that helps you learn more about an audience compared to the general Facebook population., you’ll get the following list of relevant page likes:

 After experimenting to find out which show up with interests, I then end up with the following pages that all have one or several related interests I can target in an ad:

 - Stone Brewing Co.

 - Dos Equis